pirmd/govid/README.md

 `govid` will serve notes from the location contained in GODIR_NOTESDIR environment variable or, if not set, from DOCUMENT_ROOT.

+URL prefix can be adjusted by setting GODIR_URL_PREFIX.

 ## API
 Supported request are:
 + `GET /{filename}`:: view/edit file or folder located at {filename} path